Back to Basics: So You Want to Buy a Home …

 Holding the keys to a home of your own can be a momentous experience.
 It’s the definition of the American Dream.
 But not everyone dreams for the same reason.

 Knowing what’s driving your desire for homeownership can be an important purchase prerequisite.
 Do any of the following resonate with you?

-Almost 40% of all home sales are to first-time homebuyers.
 If you spent your younger adult years traveling, saving, or both, making the decision to put down roots can be equally terrifying and exciting.
 And first-time homebuyers have access to certain perks not offered to experienced shoppers, like lower down payments and federal tax credits.

 Purchasing a home to use as an income-producing property can come with its own set of unique perks and risks.
 For example, an irresponsible renter can leave a faucet on or an innocent accident on the property can turn into a litigious nightmare.
-But the idea of having renters pay off a mortgage while a property grows in value is enough to convince many to go down the landlord route.
+But the idea of having renters pay off a mortgage while a property grows in value is enough to convince many to go the property owner route.